 Do you sense it?
-That palpable feeling of uncertainty, anger and anxiety in the air?
+That palpable feeling of uncertainty, anger, and anxiety in the air?

 I intended to share this blog post closer to the holidays, but hey, I think we might all need it now and the holidays really aren’t too far away!

-If you’ve been sitting in a combination of befuddlement, anger and anxiety over the last few days, like me, you might be getting to the point where you’re asking yourself, “what now?”
+If you’ve been sitting in a combination of befuddlement, anger, and anxiety over the last few days, like me, you might be getting to the point where you’re asking yourself, “what now?”

 Well, I might not have the big answers for you but I do have 3 quick tips for reducing your anxiety, which will hopefully give you the tools you need to answer, “what now?”, for yourself.

-Not only can lingering feelings of anger and anxiety make it hard to move forward, they can seep out onto others and wreak havoc within your body.
+Not only can lingering feelings of anger and anxiety make it hard to move forward, but they can also seep out onto others and wreak havoc within your body.
 Here are 3 of my favorite go-to’s to help heal mind, body, and soul during intense times of anger and anxiety.

 Golden Milk Latte

 Turmeric is the main ingredient in golden milk (I could write a whole post just about the health benefits of turmeric alone) but I’ll save that for another day!
-Studies have shown turmeric to help with inflammation, depression and anxiety.
+Studies have shown turmeric to help with inflammation, depression, and anxiety.

 This recipe has quickly become my favorite anxiety soothing beverage.
 Bonus, it’s delicious.
 Move out of the way pumpkin spice!

 - 2 cups of coconut milk or your favorite milk substitute